nayayayay/rythmoos-engine/README.md

 Why not also check out the Keyboard class to add some gameplay to it?

 You could also load sprites instead of drawing a circle, add music etc...
-You can take a loot at the examples section and examples directory to see some more examples. ;o
+You can take a look at the examples section and examples directory to see some more examples. ;o

 --------------